 The cup-shaped, bright orange flowers of jewelweed, also called touch-me-not, bloom in small clusters along the stem.
 As many other Impatiens species, its beautiful flowers are a lovely addition to any garden.
-They also offer the useful benefit of soothing to the skin and can be applied topically on skin irritations, especially the ones caused by burns, to reduce pain.
+Since they also offer a useful benefit of soothing the skin, they can be applied topically on skin irritations to reduce pain, especially the ones caused by burns.
 In order to relieve the irritation caused by poison ivy, rub jewelweed flowers directly over the affected area.

 4. Fuchsia (Fuchsia spp.)